 As a preliminary matter, in order for a court to decide a case on its merits, the subject matter must be suitable for judicial determination – it must be justiciable.
 In other words, the court must have “the institutional capacity and legitimacy to adjudicate the matter”.
 If the question is purely political in nature and without a sufficient legal component, the judicial branch will not consider the issue, leaving it for the legislative or executive branch.

-Like every other climate lawsuit brought in Canada to date, the applicants in Mathur were ultimately unsuccessful at convincing the court that the impugned government actions gave rise to violation of the Charter.
+However, like every other climate lawsuit brought in Canada to date, the applicants in Mathur were ultimately unsuccessful at convincing the court that the impugned government actions gave rise to violation of the sections 7 or 15 of the Charter.

 In dismissing the applicants’ section 7 Charter challenge, Justice Vermette’s analysis largely rested on two findings.
 First, that the province’s Revised Target was not arbitrary.
 The CTCA had the objective of reducing GHG emissions and the Revised Target was rationally connected to that reduction objective.
 Second, that since the issue before the court was that the government “did not go far enough” in reducing GHG emissions, the impact of a less “aggressive” target could not be said to be so harmful to an individual’s life, liberty or security of person that it is “grossly disproportionate” to the purpose of the legislation.

-Justice Vermette did not find an infringement of section 15 based on any of these arguments.
-Although Justice Vermette acknowledged that young people are disproportionately impacted by climate change with respect to the first and second argument, she found that there was no nexus between the impugned government action and the disproportionate impact.
+As for section 15, although Justice Vermette acknowledged that young people are disproportionately impacted by climate change, she found that there was no nexus between the impugned government action and the disproportionate impact.
 Instead, the disproportionate impact is caused by climate change itself – not by the CTCA or its Revised Target.
-Justice Vermette refused to address the applicants’ third argument for lack of evidence.

-In this sense, Mathur builds on Canadian case law recognizing the catastrophic effects of climate change including the Supreme Court of Canada’s decision in References re Greenhouse Gas Pollution Pricing Act, 2021 SCC 11, where the court held that “climate change is an existential challenge”.
+Mathur builds on Canadian case law recognizing the catastrophic effects of climate change including the Supreme Court of Canada’s decision in References re Greenhouse Gas Pollution Pricing Act, 2021 SCC 11, where the court stated that “climate change is an existential challenge”.

 Nonetheless, this may not be the end for Mathur.
-Ecojustice has signaled that the applicants will be appealing the decision, joining other climate cases that allege violations of the Charter that are currently under appeal as well.
-Osler will continue to stay abreast of these developments as they wind their way through the courts.
+Ecojustice has signaled that the applicants will be appealing the decision, joining other climate cases alleging violations of the Charter that are currently under appeal as well.